14 Days Nile Cruise From Aswan To Cairo

 Day 14End of your 14 days Nile cruise from Aswan to Cairo

-Conclude your 14 days Nile cruise itinerary by disembarkation.
+Conclude your Aswan to Cairo Nile cruise itinerary by disembarkation.
 Then, transfer to Cairo Airport for final departure.
 It is sad to leave, so feel free to contact us about your next adventure in Egypt.

 Meals Plan: Breakfast Only